Prussia 1822 – 1876

 "Pattowatto".
 Granite boulders (Perry's haystack) looking N-W.

 Collection Title: the unpublished folio Australia Terra Cognita by William Blandowski.
 1855-56

 Place made: Melbourne, Victoria, Australia

-Materials & Technique: prints, ink; paper etching, engraving, aquatint, roulette and lavis, printed in black ink, from one copper plate Support: chine colle on wove paper
+Materials & Technique: albums, prints, ink; paper etching, engraving, aquatint, roulette and lavis, printed in black ink, from one copper plate Support: chine colle on wove paper

 Edition State: published state

 The granite boulder at Pattowatto sits timeless, its bulk silhouetted against the glare of the late afternoon sky.
 Its ancient grandeur is contrasted with the ephemeral, as wisps of high cloud catch the last rays of the setting sun and the Aboriginal people continue their hunting, smoking a possum from a tree, seeming oblivious to this wonder of nature.
 Even the horse has turned its back.